Tuxino88/Thermal/README.md

 # Thermal
+## (use at your own risk)

-T14s Gen4 thermal udev rules
+For Thinkpad T14s Gen4 thermal udev rules